top of page

 The winners' concert will be held at the Carnegie Hall, Weill Recital Hall on the following date and time:

-The dress rehearsal is on the same day.
+The dress rehearsal will take place on the same day.

 Applicants must fill out the online application, pay the application fee, and attach the required material.